The Missing Piece to the Puzzle

 I can’t resist this little face!

 Phew, it’s been a busy summer.
 It’s also been a ton of fun.
 Currently it’s crunch time for me!
-It’s ‘preparing for a trip’ time.
+It’s ‘preparing for a trip time.
 We are heading to the Thousand Trails in Wells, Maine on September 12th.
 I want to bring the kids bikes this time so I need to order a bike rack.
 I’m looking at one that will hang off the RV ladder.

 Remember that piece of the puzzle I was waiting to fit in?
 I think we’re almost there.
 It impacts fall and spring.

-I’m sure you remember when I revealed that we found out our daughter was fighting an eating disorder.
-We called off all summer plans and stayed at home to heal her.
+So we now have future travel plans in place.
+They’re not exactly what I envisioned but life seldom grants that to us.
+The twins strongly dislike this whole RV lifestyle.
 As a result, we decided to let them both have a say in their future.
 If things hadn’t fallen into place to allow this, they would have had to adjust.
 This trip is something we want them to experience and learn from.
 But since there are options now, we ‘re offering them up.
 Their options were as follows:

 1. They could both come with me as originally planned and stay until we come back home next spring.